elcooney/ai-case-study/README.md

 ## Results

 #### What has been the business impact of this company so far?
 ARCHITEchTURES has been adopted by several worldwide real estate developers and architects.
-It has been used by businesses of all sizes included freelancers and leading companies, including but not limited to: (9)
+It has been used by businesses of all sizes included freelancers and leading companies, including but not limited to: Larson & Toubro, Kajima Corporation, Neinor Homes, Realiza Arquitetura, isBIM, Asenjo y Asociados, Fundamenta, Constructora Bolivar, Perkins & Will, Rise Residential (9)
-    * Larson & Toubro
-    * Kajima Corporation
-    * Neinor Homes
-    * Realiza Arquitetura
-    * isBIM
-    * Asenjo y Asociados
-    * Fundamenta
-    * Constructora Bolivar
-    * Perkins & Will
-    * Rise Residential

 #### How is your company performing relative to competitors in the same field?
-Based on funding information available publicly it performs better than similar companies with a similar type of genAI product, such as Veras.
+Based on funding information available publicly it performs better than similar companies with a similar type of genAI product, such as [Veras](https://www.evolvelab.io/veras).
 Veras raised $286K since 2016.
 (10)

-It does not perform as well as better-known genAI image creation platforms such as Midjourney.
+It does not perform as well as better-known genAI image creation platforms such as [Midjourney](https://www.midjourney.com/home).
 Midjourney is self-funded and has an annual recurring revenue of $200 million.
 (11)

 This is likely because Midjourney is a broad tool that can be used by a wider pool of users.
 Floor-plan generating software is a niche that is not widely applicable to industries and users outside of A/E/C industry.
 Howevery, while midjourney is used by architects for concept development, it is not a useful tool for floor plan generation.